aio-libs/aiozmq/docs/core.rst

       :param watcher: an :class:`asyncio.AbstractChildWatcher`
          instance or *None*
-      :raise: :class:`TypeError` if watcher is not instance of :class:`asyncio.AbstractChildWatcher`
+      :raise TypeError: if watcher is not instance of :class:`asyncio.AbstractChildWatcher`

 Exception policy